MathiasThor/CPG-RBFN-framework/README.md

 ./run_sim.sh -t 400
 ```
 5. Select option **2** then **9** and finally **0**.
-6. It is expected that MORF will be able to traverse all the waypoints in the advanced environment.
+6. It is expected that MORF will be able to traverse all the waypoints in the advanced environment _(tested with the Vortex physics engine)_.

 ## Run learning algorithm
 The following will show how to start learning the base controller.